Call now for a FREE Consultation

 How We Prepare a Motoring Offence Case

 Once you have decided to work with us, our team will put together a complete picture of your case so that we can start building the strongest possible defence against any allegations.
-We know how important it is for clients to feel in control at all times which is why we provide regular updates on where things are going and what actions need taking next.
+We know how important it is for clients to feel in control at all times which is why we provide regular updates on where things are going and what actions need to be taken next.

-Some cases do not require much investigation but if there are further facts or evidence relating to your RUI, then our experts will uncover them without delay so that they can be used as part of building an effective defence strategy.
+Some cases do not require much investigation but if there are further facts or evidence relating to your RUI, then we are able to advise on how best to evidence this.
 It often takes months before police officers release their full findings after investigating motoring offences so we will exert all possible pressure to ensure speedy release.

-We will check that all police procedures were followed during every stage of your arrest and release and ensure that your rights are not infringed upon at any time.
-In the result that charges are brought, we will ensure all evidence and testimony is prepared to give you the best possible chance of a positive outcome in court.
+We will check that all police procedures were followed during every stage of your arrest and release.
+In the instance that charges are brought, we will ensure all evidence and any relevant witness statements are prepared to give you the best possible chance of a positive outcome in court.

 Final Thoughts

-The police have a responsibility to keep the public safe from dangerous drivers but they must do so without infringing upon people’s rights.
+The police have a responsibility to keep the public safe from those committing motoring offences, however, this does not stop them from making mistakes.
 Unfortunately, there are many people who have been released under investigation for months at a time while being completely innocent and it is cases like these that show how important experienced legal representation is.
-There is hope that appropriate changes will continue to be made to RUI legislation but until that happens we are here to ensure our client’s rights are protected and that they receive a just outcome.

 Motoring Lawyer at Caddick Davies Solicitors